Ending employment during parental leave

 An employee can resign from their job while they're on parental leave.
 They:

 - have to give the correct notice period to their employer

 - can use their parental leave as the notice period.

-If an employer dismisses an employee while they're on parental leave, the employee has to be paid instead of working the notice period.
+If an employer dismisses an employee while they're on parental leave, they need to give the employee notice.
+Employers can:

-This is because the employee can't work the notice period when they're on parental leave.
-For example, an employee who is entitled to 3 weeks' notice will get 3 weeks' pay instead of working.
+- make a payment in lieu of the notice period.
+For example, an employee who is entitled to 3 weeks' notice will get 3 weeks' pay instead.